Heaven's Design Team: Manga

 In North America, Kodansha USA announced the English digital release of the series in April 2018.
 Kodansha announced the print release of the series in November 2019, with the first volume released on October 20, 2020.

 Volume list

 Anime

 An anime television series adaptation was announced in April 2020.
 The series is directed by Sōichi Masui at Asahi Production, with series composition handled by Michiko Yokote, character designs by Sachiko Oohashi, and music composed by Hayato Matsuo.
 It aired from January 7 to March 25, 2021 on AT-X and other channels.
 A special was released on April 2, 2021.
+The opening theme song is "Give It Up？" performed by "96Neko" (96猫, "Kuro Neko"), and the ending theme song is "DESIGNED BY HEAVEN！" performed by "Paraiso☆Employee Stars" (パライソ☆社員スターズ, "Paraiso☆Shain Sutāzu").
+Crunchyroll streamed the series.
 Muse Communication has licensed the series in Southeast Asia and South Asia.
-The opening theme song is "Give It Up？" performed by "96Neko" (96猫, "Kuro Neko"), and the ending theme song is "DESIGNED BY HEAVEN！" performed by "Paraiso☆Employee Stars" (パライソ☆社員スターズ, "Paraiso☆Shain Sutāzu").
-Crunchyroll licensed the series.